This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-Whenever I feel like hiking but don’t want to travel too faraway I head to Mt.
-Ymittos.
-Living in the Kaisariani neighborhood of Athens at the foothills of western Ymittos this means a 5 minute drive or 30 minute walk to get to the entrance of the forest park.
+Whenever I feel like hiking but don’t want to travel too far away I head to Mt.
+Hymettus.
+Living in the Kaisariani neighborhood of Athens at the foothills of western Hymettus this means a 5-minute drive or 30-minute walk to get to the entrance of the forest park.
 The area around Kaisariani monastery is definitely the most beautiful part of the whole mountain.
 It’s probably the only part never touched by the summer fires thus is still covered by thick pine forest.
 There are monasteries and old churches scattered all over the hillside and many hiking trails to choose from.

-However, this time I wanted a change of scenery and decided to explore the mountain little bit further.
-After some research we chose to climb up from the northernmost tip of Mt.
-Ymittos at Agia Paraskevi, visit the Leontari Cave and continue towards Kaisariani over the main ridge.
+However, this time I wanted a change of scenery and decided to explore the mountain a little bit further.
+After some research, we chose to climb up from the northernmost tip of Mt.
+Hymettus at Agia Paraskevi, visit the Leontari Cave and continue towards Kaisariani over the main ridge.
 From the Ag.
 Ioannis square in Ag.
 Paraskevi to the bus station in Kaisariani this hike has around 15 km.

 The trail starts at the end of the asphalt road just behind the monastery.
 About 10 meters after the metal bars it leaves the main dirt road and runs left on a narrow path marked by red dots painted on the rocks.
 We followed the path for about 2km passing some old underground tunnels of (at least to me) unknown origin until we reached a dirt road.
 Walking to the left for about 50m there is another road climbing up to the pylon of DEI.
 Here we joined the trail no.10 and followed it uphill.